Harry J. Sonneborn

-Life and career
+Early life

-Sonneborn was born in Evansville, Indiana, the son of Minnie (Greenbaum) and Mark Harry Joseph.
-He was adopted and raised by his paternal aunt, Jeanette (Joseph), and her husband, Louis Sonneborn, in New York City.
-His family was Jewish.
+Sonneborn was born Harold Morris Joseph on June 12, 1916 in Evansville, Indiana, the son of Minnie Greenbaum and Mark Harry Joseph.
+In 1921, when he was 5 years old, his mother and father died of tuberculosis.
+Harry was adopted by his paternal aunt, Jeanette (Joseph), and her husband, Louis Sonneborn, and raised in New York City.
+His family was orthodox Jewish.

+Career

 Work with McDonald's

 A former vice president of finances at Tastee-Freez, Sonneborn approached Ray Kroc with the concept of Kroc owning the land that McDonald outlets were to be built on and then leasing that land to the franchisee.
-This business model led to the explosive growth of McDonald's; the real estate deals were handled through a specially formed corporation named McDonald's Franchise Realty Corp.
+This business model led to the explosive growth of McDonald's; the real estate deals were handled through a specially formed corporation named "McDonald's Franchise Realty Corp."
 The "Sonneborn model" persists to this day within the corporation, and might have been the most important financial decision in the company's history.
-McDonald's present-day real estate holdings represent $37.7Bn on its balance sheet, about 99% of the company's assets and about 35% of its global revenue.
+McDonald's present-day real estate holdings represent $37.7 billion on its balance sheet, about 99% of the company's assets and about 35% of its global revenue.

-Kroc appointed Sonneborn as McDonald's first president and chief executive officer in 1959, which he held until he resigned in 1967, due to falling out with Kroc.
-Kroc had insisted on continuing expansion whereas Sonneborn was conservative with the view that the country was heading into a recession and put a stop on constructing new stores.
+Kroc appointed Sonneborn as McDonald's first president and chief executive officer in 1959.
+In 1967, he fell out with Kroc, who insisted on continuing expansion, while Sonneborn held the conservative view that the country was heading into a recession and they should stop building stores.
+Sonneborn resigned from McDonald's on June 8, 1967.
 Kroc took his title afterwards.

-Other business interests
+Other interests

 After leaving McDonald's, Sonneborn continued to be involved in the business world through the stock market, capital investments, and banking.
 He and his wife Aloyis founded several philanthropic foundations.

+Sonneborn was a noted collector of historical documents.
+His collection included an annotated copy of the US Constitution, copies of every US state's constitution, the document by Paul von Hindenburg declaring Adolf Hitler as dictator of Germany and a letter written by Vladimir Lenin denouncing anti-semitism in Russia.